 The development of this guidance note was initiated with the development of a background paper identifying key resource management issues with quarrying.
 The main issues included:

-- strategic planning for aggregate resources including the need for, and provision of, aggregate to meet current and future infrastructure and development
+- strategic planning for provision of aggregate to meet current and future infrastructure and development

 - management of on-site and off-site environmental effects of quarrying, which vary depending on the type of activity, scale of operation, location, receiving environment and distance to market